Jim Henson: Transition to the big screen: 1979–1986

 The Muppets appeared in their first theatrical feature film The Muppet Movie in 1979.
 It was both a critical and financial success; it made $65.2 million domestically and was the 61st highest-grossing film at the time.
 Henson's idol Edgar Bergen died at age 75 during production of the film, and Henson dedicated it to his memory.
-Henson as Kermit sang "The Rainbow Connection", and it hit number 25 on the Billboard Hot 100 and was nominated for an Academy Award for Best Original Song.
-The Henson-directed The Great Muppet Caper (1981) followed, and Henson decided to end the Muppet Show to concentrate on making films, though the Muppet characters continued to appear in TV movies and specials.
+Henson as Kermit sang "Rainbow Connection", and it hit number 25 on the Billboard Hot 100 and was nominated for an Academy Award for Best Original Song.
+The Henson-directed The Great Muppet Caper (1981) followed, and Henson decided to end The Muppet Show to concentrate on making films, though the Muppet characters continued to appear in television movies and specials.

 Henson also aided others in their work.
 During development on The Empire Strikes Back (1980), George Lucas asked him to aid make-up artist Stuart Freeborn in the creation and articulation of Yoda.
 Lucas had also wanted Henson to puppeteer the character, but Henson instead suggested Frank Oz for the role; Oz performed the role and continued in the subsequent Star Wars films.
 Lucas lobbied unsuccessfully to have Oz nominated for an Academy Award for Best Supporting Actor.

 In 1982, Henson founded the Jim Henson Foundation to promote and develop the art of puppetry in the United States.
 Around that time, he began creating darker and more realistic fantasy films that did not feature the Muppets and displayed "a growing, brooding interest in mortality."
 He co-directed The Dark Crystal (1982) with Oz, "trying to go toward a sense of realism—toward a reality of creatures that are actually alive".
 To provide a visual style distinct from the Muppets, the puppets in The Dark Crystal were based on conceptual artwork by Brian Froud, and it was a critical success, winning several industry awards including the Saturn Award for Best Fantasy Film and the Grand Prize Winner at the Avoriaz Fantastic Film Festival.
 The film was less financially successful in theaters, but later claimed an enormous following and revenue when it was introduced on VHS for home entertainment.
 Also in 1982, Henson co-founded Henson International Television with Peter Orton and Sophie Turner Laing as his partners.
 The company was a distribution company for children's, teens' and family television.

-Oz directed The Muppets Take Manhattan (1984), which grossed $25.5 million domestically and ranked as one of the top 40 films of 1984.
+Henson worked with Oz again on The Muppets Take Manhattan (1984), this time with Oz as sole director.
+The film grossed $25.5 million domestically of a budget of only around $8 million, and ranked as one of the top 40 films of 1984.

 Labyrinth (1986) was a fantasy that Henson directed by himself, but—despite some positive reviews; The New York Times called it "a fabulous film"—it was a commercial disappointment.
 This demoralized Henson; his son Brian Henson described it as "the closest I've seen him to turning in on himself and getting quite depressed."
 The film later became a cult classic.